macnick/mapply/README.md

 1. Workout data is saved to localStorage.
 The data is converted to JSON and as a result, the classes and all inheritance are destroyed.
 Fixed this by recreating the objects while loading them from the localStorage.
 2. By clicking the trash icon next to a workout you can delete it.
 It is removed from the list and the localStorage.
 3. Workout, Running and Cycling classes are in a separate file.
-4. Fixed the Date problem.
+4. Fixed the Date reset to today problem.
 All dates are being saved and restored correctly.

 ## What is next